 15. Street Fairs

-Between the pop-up shops of Seventh avenue and the food courts of Broadway Bites (alone Herald Square), there are no shortage of places where you can eat, shop, and just enjoy the pure awesomeness of NYC.
+So, between the pop-up shops of Seventh avenue and the food courts of Broadway Bites (along Herald Square), there is no shortage of places where you can eat, shop, and just enjoy the pure awesomeness of NYC this summer.

-NYC may be a lot of things, but boring is not one of them.
+Because while NYC may be a lot of things, boring is definitely not one of them.

 16. Dance the Day Away at MoMA PS1 Warm Up

 Beer + amazing contemporary art installations + nice summer weather + dancing under a large-scale outdoor installation = a hopping good time, only minus the beer for me.

 And trust me, it isn’t crap, elevator music either.